 Photo: RIKI JAPOW GUIDE

-Backcountry with long walks, climbs and gliding on pristine slopes.
-For those who have never been there, it is an unknown world, and there are many things that they do not know what to do with even a single tool.
-So, let's ask professional guides who have escorted many beginners on backcountry tours to tell us about their recommended gear setups for backcountry beginners.
+Backcountry skiing involves long walks, climbs, and skiing on untouched, natural slopes.
+For those who have never been there, it's an unknown world, and there are many things you don't know, even when it comes to equipment.
+So, we asked professional guides who have escorted many beginners on backcountry tours to share their recommended gear setup for backcountry beginners

 *The term "BC beginner" here refers to a beginner with little or no experience with BC, but is assumed to be a skier whose skiing skills on the slopes are at a level where they can somehow control their skis and descend any slope

-Set up skis that are easy to operate even in powder and boots that are light and easy to hike
+A set of skis that are easy to handle even in powder and boots that are light and easy to hike with

 BINDINGS: MARKER|KINGPIN10